Top Things to Do in Húsafell, Iceland

 Other Sports and Recreation

-Hotel Husafell (Borgarbyggd, tel.
-354/435-1551, rooms from 33,500ISK) is a new modern hotel that opened its doors in 2015.
+This modern 48-room hotel opened in 2015.
 The location is unbeatable, as it is nestled in a scenic spot with stunning views of the mountain landscape, close to lava caves and glaciers.
-The rooms feature comfortable beds, private bathrooms, and modern design accents, including wood furnishings and large windows.
-A breakfast buffet is included in the room price, and 24-hour room service is available.
-A pool and hot tubs are on-site and the in-house restaurant is not to be missed.
-The menu features everything from tender lamb filet to fresh fish.
-Entrées start at 3,000ISK.
+Rooms feature comfortable beds, private baths, and modern design accents, including wood furnishings and large windows.
+A breakfast buffet is included in the room rates, and 24-hour room service is available.
+A pool and hot tubs are on-site, and the in-house restaurant (11:30am-10pm daily; entrées from 5,500ISK) is not to be missed.
+The menu features everything from tender lamb fillet to fresh fish.

-The Husafell Campground (tel.
-354/435-1556, 1,400ISK) is an open campground surrounded by trees, which cuts down on the wind a bit.
-Caravans and tents are welcome, and the facilities include restrooms, showers, hot and cold water, and laundry machines.
-The site is a short distance to the swimming pool, golf course, and hiking trails.
+The Húsafell Campground is an open campground surrounded by trees, which cuts down on the wind a bit.
+RVs and tents are welcome, and the facilities include restrooms, showers, hot and cold water, and laundry machines.
+The site is a short distance from the swimming pool, golf course, and hiking trails.

 Getting to Húsafell

-Húsafell is 25 kilometers east from Reykholt on Route 518.
-There are no direct buses to Húsafell.
+Húsafell is 25 km (16 mi) east from Reykholt on Route 518, which is paved.

 Newsletter Signup